huntflow/api/en/applicants.md

 Name | Type | Description
 --- | --- | ---
 id | numeric | Binding ID
-changed | string | The date of status change
+changed | string | The date of headhunting stage change

 <a name="applicants"></a>
 ## Getting a list of candidates